bachya/regenmaschine/README.md

 ```

 Check out `example.py`, the tests, and the source files themselves for method
 signatures and more examples.
-For additional reference, the full RainMachine™ API documentation is available [here](https://rainmachine.docs.apiary.io/).
+For additional reference, the full RainMachine™ API
+documentation is available [here][rainmachine-api].

 # Loading Controllers Multiple Times